-The Code has been framed with the objective to consolidate and amend the laws relating to reorganization and insolvency resolution of corporate persons, partnership firms and individuals in a time bound manner.
+➤ The Code has been framed with the objective to consolidate and amend the laws relating to reorganization and insolvency resolution of corporate persons, partnership firms and individuals in a time bound manner.

-The Salient Features are:
+▶ Salient Features:

-- The Code highlights insolvency processes for individuals, companies and partnership firms.
-It may be noted that, under IBC debtor and creditor both can start 'recovery' proceedings against each other. - Companies have to complete the entire insolvency exercise within 180 days under IBC.
+• The Code highlights insolvency processes for individuals, companies and partnership firms.
+It may be noted that, under IBC debtor and creditor both can start 'recovery' proceedings against each other.

+- Companies have to complete the entire insolvency exercise within 180 days under IBC.
 The deadline may be extended if the creditors do not raise objections on the extension. - For smaller companies including startups with an annual turnover of Rs.
 1 crore the whole exercise of insolvency must be completed in 90 days and the deadline can be extended by 45 days. - Insolvency and Bankruptcy Board of India has been appointed as a regulator and it can oversee these proceedings.
 IBBI has 10 members; from Finance Ministry and Law Ministry the Reserve Bank of India. - IBC permits hiring services of licensed professionals who have total control over assets of debtor while the proceedings are going on at a tribunal. - Two tribunals have been authorised to resolve insolvency issues and pronounce their judgement on them.
-One is National Company Law Tribunal for companies and the other Debt Recovery Tribunal for individuals.
+One is National Company Law Tribunal for companies and the other Debt Recovery Tribunal for individuals. - The vision of the new law is to encourage entrepreneurship and innovation.
+Some business ventures will always fail, but they will be handled rapidly and swiftly.
+Entrepreneurs and lenders will be able to move on, instead of being bogged down with decisions taken in the past.